rashad612/drones-api/README.md

 ## Setup and Running

-First of all you need to setup your environment variables, whether you are going to run the project locally or over Docker.
+First of all, you need to set up your environment variables, whether you are going to run the project locally or over Docker.
 You can find a sample of environment variable in the file:
 `template.env`

 Copy it as an env file: